SYalouz/QuantNBody/docs/source/Tuto_Holstein_and_polaritonic_QED_dynamics.rst

     t_val_cavity = 0.5   # hopping constant
     gamma_cavity = 0.2   # coupling between bosons and fermions
     freq_cavity  = 1.028 # cavity frequency
-    broad_cavity = 0.005 # broadening parameter for the GS absoprtion spectrum
+    broad_cavity = 0.005 # broadening parameter for the GS absorption spectrum

 Let’s now use the QuantNobdy functions to build the hybrid many-body basis, the operators, and finally the whole Hamiltonian of the system.